A Stonemason Career Guide: Everything You Need to Know

 • Fixer Masons: Install stones on-site, requiring excellent physical coordination and structural understanding.

-• Memorial Masons: Also known as tombstone makers, they specialize in carving headstones, monuments, and memorials.
+• Memorial Masons: Also known as tombstone makers, they specialize in carving headstones, granite monuments, and memorials.

 • Carvers and Sculptors: These artisans focus on decorative stonework, often using chisels and mallets to create detailed designs.